VirtualHere for Network Attached Storage Devices - Frequently Asked Questions.

 My NAS already does something special when I plug in a USB device, how does VirtualHere handle that?

 VirtualHere USB Server will automatically allow any special event to occur (e.g a backup) without interfering with the operation, just like normal.
+Just make sure you are not using a disk via virtualhere when the backup is scheduled to occur because a USB disk cannot be used by VirtualHere, and locally by the NAS at the same time.

 How can i see who is currently using a device?